Why Do Hotels Require You to Be 21?

 What changes if you're 18

-In practical terms — booking, check-in, deposit hold, room assignment — nothing changes once you're at a property whose minimum is set at 18.
-The 18+ inventory in this directory is the same hotel inventory at 18 as it would be at 21.
+In practical terms (booking, check-in, deposit hold, room assignment) nothing changes once you're at a property whose minimum is set at 18.
+An 18+ hotel is the same hotel at 18 as it would be at 21.
 Same rates, same rooms, same deposit hold, same standards.

-The only practical difference is that the deposit hold runs slightly higher at some 18+ properties — typically an extra $25–$50 per night on top of the standard incidentals hold.
+The only practical difference is that the deposit hold runs slightly higher at some 18+ properties, usually an extra $25 to $50 per night on top of the standard incidentals hold.
 That's the property's hedge against the slightly elevated claim risk that drove the 21+ default in the first place.

 So the answer is

-Hotels require 21 not because the drinking age is 21, not because federal law says so, and not because under-21 guests are bad guests on average — but because a few high-claim weekends 40 years ago put liability premiums on a track that nobody bothered to revisit.
+Hotels require 21 not because the drinking age is 21, not because federal law says so, and not because under-21 guests are bad guests on average.
+It's because liability premiums got priced one way decades ago and the policy never got revisited.
 The policy is enforced by insurance pricing, not by law, which is why a determined franchisee can override it at the property level.

 About Kevin Wang